iitaellu/Endless_runner_game/README.md

 4. follow path: DesktopVersion -> Outdoor Cat Game.exe

-5. If Windows defender pops up: read more / more information -> Run anyway
+5. If "Windows protected your PC" pops up: More info -> Run anyway

 Or run in Godot 4.3 .Net: